revel/revel/manual/controllers.md

     Args       map[string]interface{} // Per-request scratch space.
     RenderArgs map[string]interface{} // Args passed to the template.
-    Validation *Validation            // Data validation helpers
+    Validation *Validation            // Data validation helpers }
-    Txn        *sql.Tx                // Nil by default, but may be used by the app / plugins }

 // These provide a unified view of the request params.